usman98789/Project-Lift-Logs/README.md

 __Routine tracker__ - including daily, weekly and long term plans.
 This feature tracks user’s performance and displays their routines, workouts and logs every workout they do.

-__Charts__ - A leaderboard that displays workout performance from different people where users can know which stage they are currently at and use others as motivation.
+__Charts__ - A graph that displays workout performance for that exercise plotting your growth of how well you have been performing in the gym.

 __Recommendation__ - This feature recommends users which workout routine works best for them based on their profile information of 3 main exercises Bench Press, Squats and Deadlift.
 It looks at their current progress and suggests which exercises they should do more.